Modern Tensor-Spinor Symbolic Algebra Algorithms and Computing Non-Closure Geometry & Holoraumy in 11D, N = 1 Supergravity: SusyPy: A Supersymmetry Multiplet Solver

-In the multiplet solver presented here, it is assumed that any equation-of-motion terms are on the closure on Lorentz-symmetric fermions, which already offers flexibility much broader than is generally needed, since fermions of interest in \(\mathcal{N} = 1\) supersymmetry are generally spin-\(1/2\) particles and spin-\(3/2\) particles, which have zero and one vector indices, respectively, and are thus vacuously Lorentz-symmetric.
-It follows that all equation-of-motion terms within the algorithm's scope vanish upon application of the equations of motion for symmetric fermions.
-The study of the equations of motion for (symmetric) fermions of arbitrary spin (i.e., arbitrary numbers of vector indices) can be traced to \cite{Fang1978}, but we rely on the more recent formulation in \cite{Miyamoto2011}, altering the notation somewhat to make spinor-index orientations more explicit and make the subsequent equations more concordant with the rest of the paper.
+In particular, we assume in the tools in this paper that any equation-of-motion terms are on the closure on Lorentz-symmetric fermions, which already offers flexibility much broader than is generally needed, since fermions of interest in \(\mathcal{N} = 1\) supersymmetry are generally spin-\(1/2\) particles and spin-\(3/2\) particles, which have zero and one vector indices, respectively, and are thus vacuously Lorentz-symmetric.
+The study of the equations of motion for (symmetric) fermions of arbitrary spin (i.e., arbitrary numbers of vector indices) can be traced to \cite{Fang1978}, but we rely on the more recent formulation in \cite{Miyamoto2011}.
 Let the rank-\(s\) tensor-spinor \(\Psi_{a_1 \cdots a_{s}}{}^{\gamma}\) be a fermion of spin \(s + 1/2\), and let \(U_{i} = \{a_1, \dotsc, a_{i-1}, a_{i+1}, \dotsc, a_{s}\}\), so that \(\Psi_{b U_{i}}{}^{\gamma} = \Psi_{b a_1 \cdots a_{i-1} a_{i+1} \cdots a_{s}}{}^{\gamma}\).
 The gauge transformation of the fermion is ((3.3.1) in \cite{Miyamoto2011})

 where the gauge parameter \(\kappa_{U_{i}}{}^{\gamma}\) is a rank-(\(s-1\)) tensor-spinor assumed to satisfy ((3.3.2) in \cite{Miyamoto2011})

 The equation of motion of the spin-(\(s + 1/2\)) fermion is ((3.3.4) in \cite{Miyamoto2011})